Inside story: Vodafone's restructure - what comes next after Infratil deal

-Vodafone NZ boss Jason Paris defends his decision to outsource jobs, and opens up on his company's looming new owners and moves that could shake up the mobile and pay TV industries.
+Vodafone NZ boss Jason Paris defends his decision to outsource jobs, and opens up on his company's looming new owners, a move that could shake up the mobile industry, and a Spark Sport decision that could rile long-time partner Sky TV.

 After number-two roles at TVNZ, MediaWorks and Spark, perennial bridesmaid Jason Paris finally landed a top role in November as he started as Vodafone NZ chief executive.